 Parents / Carers play a crucial role in ensuring that their children understand the need to use the internet / mobile devices in an appropriate way.
 Research shows that many parents and carers do not fully understand the issues and are less experienced in the use of ICT than their children.
-The school will therefore take every opportunity to help parents understand these issues through parent learner reviews, open afternoons, newsletters, letters, website and information about e-safety campaigns.
+The school will therefore take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, website and information about e-safety campaigns.

-Parents and carers will be responsible for endorsing the Acceptable Use Policy agreement.
+Parents and carers will be responsible for endorsing the Acceptable Internet Use Statement.